 The following links may be useful when planning your visit to us:

-There is something for everybody here is the Lakes, whether you are a keen mountain biker, enjoy a leisurely cycle or are just getting started on two wheels.
+There is something for everybody here in the Lake District, whether you are a keen mountain biker, enjoy a leisurely cycle or are just getting started on two wheels.
 For a comprehensive guide to cycling in the area visit the Go Lakes website.

 If you enjoy walking then the Lake District will delight you with its array of gentle walks, long distance rambles and steep climbs - most of which boast some of the most spectacular views in the country.